 Full Day Workshop

-- To have a general understanding of assistive technology and be able to describe technologies that support participation, communication and learning.
+- To have a general understanding of the AT used for a variety of disability types and be able to describe how the AT can support participation, communication, and learning

-- To be able to describe the process for implementation and the conditions that promotes growth or challenges the implementation process.
+- To be able to describe the process for AT assessment, acquisition, implementation, and follow-up

-- To be able to describe how to modify the environment or devices to include assistive technology solutions that support individual functionality in society or in the individual’s environment.
+- To be able to describe how to modify the environment and the individual’s technology to include assistive technology solutions that support independence and functionality

 Half Day Workshop